Community Pediatric Asthma Service

 Asthma is no excuse!

-Improved fitness levels are actually associated with decreased severity of asthma symptoms.
+Improved fitness levels are linked to lowering the severity of asthma symptoms.
 With few exceptions, children with well-controlled asthma can do all the things their friends do.
-Remember, even professional athletes and Olympic athletes have asthma.
-Asthma should not stop you from doing what YOU want to do.

 Make fitness a family activity